Calorie Calculator — Find Your Daily Calorie Target

 How Daily Calories Are Calculated

-This calculator uses the Mifflin-St Jeor equation, the most accurate formula for estimating calorie needs.
-It first calculates your Basal Metabolic Rate (BMR) — the calories your body needs at rest — then multiplies it by your activity level to get your Total Daily Energy Expenditure (TDEE).
+This calculator uses the Mifflin-St Jeor equation — the most accurate formula for estimating calorie needs for most people.
+It calculates your BMR first then multiplies by your activity level to get your TDEE.

 Men: BMR = (10 × weight kg) + (6.25 × height cm) − (5 × age) + 5